 The Department does not have the ability nor authority to achieve the necessary change alone.
 We must also invest in helping others' efforts, to preserve, protect, and manage fish and wildlife.
-Conservation at this scale can only happen through collaboration and building and strengthening partnerships - particularly with tribes and other natural resource agencies.
+Conservation at this scale can only happen through collaboration and building new and strengthening old partnerships - including tribes and other natural resource agencies.

 It's going to take all of us working together.
-Local, state, federal, tribal governments, non-governmental, and conservation organizations, land managers, farmers, commercial industries, private landowners, hunters, anglers, and others of all ages and backgrounds must cooperate and work toward a more resilient future for fish, wildlife, and people.
+Local, state, federal, tribal governments, nongovernmental, and conservation organizations, land managers, farmers, commercial industries, private landowners, hunters, anglers, and others of all ages and backgrounds are needed to cooperate and work toward a more resilient future for fish, wildlife, and people.
+The public